rackerlabs/support-how-to/content/how-to/cloud-backup/create-a-maintenance-backup-plan-in-sql-server-2008-r2-using-the-wizard/index.md

 9. Specify the frequency of the backup.
 In the following example, the transaction log backups are running daily.

 10. Adjust the daily frequency.
-In the following example, this is set to run every hour.
+The following example sets it to run every hour.

 11. Under **Duration**, adjust the **Start date** and **End date** fields.